vikneshgopinathan/device_security_check/README.md

 # Device Security Check

-A Flutter plugin that provides device security checking capabilities for both iOS and Android devices.
+A Flutter plugin that provides comprehensive device security checking capabilities for both iOS and Android devices.
 This plugin can detect if a device is rooted/jailbroken, has developer mode enabled, or is otherwise compromised.

 ## Features